arctcl/rough/README.md

 ROUGH outlines UI — go html

+This project is a work in progress; please do not rely on it until the full version (v1) is released.

 A simple tiled, resizable engine for quickly building a terminal UI with a mix of HTML markup and linux-like commands.

 No web server, no browser.
 Use it as a library in your project, or as a standalone utility (with ssh and curl as plugins, among others) — and whatever else you come up with: hook it up to a COM port and drive a machine, or build a config editor so no clueless admin can click anything extra on the servers.